flemingsyaifullah/testapp/README.md

 ![image](https://user-images.githubusercontent.com/44523673/216550250-27a4e44c-70be-4cfc-ae72-b34f823aa295.png)

-The dealer have some new requirements to be applied at this app to accomodate some business needs and regulation as below :
+The dealer has some new requirements to be applied at this app to accomodate some business needs and regulation as below :

 1. This app still have no interface implementation, please create <b>interface ICarListingService</b> for this app with <b>abstract method GetCarListing</b>